Great Chinese Famine: Illusion of superabundance

 This series of events resulted in an "illusion of superabundance" (浮夸风), and the Party believed that they had an excess of grain.
 On the contrary, the crop yields were lower than average.
 For instance, Beijing believed that "in 1960 state granaries would have 50 billion jin of grain", when they actually contained 12.7 billion jin.
 The effects of the illusion of superabundance were significant, leaving some historians to argue that it was the major cause of much of the starvation throughout China.
 Yang Dali argued that there were three main consequences from the illusion of superabundance:

 Iron and steel production

 Iron and steel production was identified as a key requirement for economic advancement, and millions of peasants were ordered away from agricultural work to join the iron and steel production workforce.
-Much of the iron produced by the peasant population ended up being too weak to be used commercially.
+Much of the iron produced by the peasant population ended up being too weak to be used commercially, and agricultural laborers and production were lost.